There is a place for your voice at Clarion West

 If you are serious about your writing career, the Clarion West Six-Week Workshop is the place for you.
 Our goal is to admit and enroll the strongest cohort possible from around the world regardless of their financial circumstances.

-The tuition for the Six-Week Workshop in 2022 is $4,800 USD.
-Our tuition includes class fees, accommodations, and lunch Monday through Friday and dinner Monday through Thursday, for the duration of the program.
+The tuition for the Six-Week Workshop in 2023 will be $4,800 USD if the workshop is held in person.
+It will be $2,800 if the workshop is held virtually.
+Our tuition includes class fees, and in the case of the residential workshop, accommodations, lunch Monday through Friday, and dinner Monday through Thursday, for the duration of the program.
 Historically, every student who has requested financial aid has received some amount of scholarship assistance.

 Who can apply for a scholarship?

 Anyone with financial need can apply for a scholarship.
 We will ask about the details of your financial situation as part of your application.
-We also have scholarships that support writers who identify as Black, Indigenous, or People of Color.
+We also have scholarships that support BIPOC writers, that is, writers who identify as Black, Indigenous, or People of Color.

 How do I apply for a scholarship?